Minnie (singer): 2018–2019: Debut with (G)I-dle and collaborations

-On May 2, 2018, Minnie debuted with (G)I-dle with their mini-album I Am and the title song "Latata".
+On May 2, 2018, Minnie debuted with (G)I-dle with their first extended play (EP) I Am and the lead single "Latata".
 She received positive reviews for having a unique, attractive, and soothing voice.

 Minnie at a fan sign during "Latata" promotions in 2018.

-In their second album, I Made, Minnie participated in composing, songwriting, and arranging Blow Your Mind which was first released through To Neverland.
+In their second EP, I Made, Minnie participated in composing, songwriting, and arranging "Blow Your Mind" which was first released through To Neverland.
 A self-directed music video was released.
 Minnie confessed that she makes songs on piano and is taking MIDI classes to improve composing.
-She was credited in composing "For You" for (G)I-dle's Japanese debut album, Latata.
+She was credited in composing "For You" for (G)I-dle's debut Japanese EP, Latata.
 In October 2019, (G)I-dle took part in Queendom by Mnet.
 In the first preliminary stage, the viewers were overwhelmed with Minnie's Thai intro enchantment for "Latata", and was well received from viewers in South Korea and Thailand.
 In the third pre-contest unit stage, Minnie represents (G)I-dle's vocal member.
 She shared the stage with AOA's Hyejeong performing "Instagram" by Dean.
 The stage was voted the most anticipated unit stage by the contestants.
 Moreover, the song re-entered music charts and grew popularity amongst the general public due to their performance.
 On October 15, it was announced that Minnie teamed up with Wengie, a Chinese Australian YouTuber for a collaboration song "Empire" on October 18.
 "Empire" debuted at number 22 on the Billboard World Digital Songs.

 2020–2024: Acting debut and solo activities

 In 2020, Minnie participated in writing and composing "I'm the Trend" and "Tung-Tung (Empty)" alongside FCM Houdini.
-"I'm the Trend" is a song dedicated for Neverland and was unveiled during her group's first online concert I-Land: Who Am I on July 5, 2020.
+"I'm the Trend" is a song dedicated for (G)I-dle's fanbase, Neverland, and was unveiled during her group's first online concert I-Land: Who Am I on July 5, 2020.
 "Tung-Tung (Empty)" is an emotional song that expresses the feeling of a tired heart which was once full but became empty.
-Through Minnie's words, "I hope that many people will sympathize with this song because it conveys loneliness."
-The song was released for (G)I-dle's Japanese second extended play Oh My God.
+Through Minnie's words, "I hope that many people will sympathize with this song because it conveys loneliness".
+The song was released on (G)I-dle's second Japanese second EP Oh My God.

 In September, Minnie made her acting debut in a Netflix's sitcom So Not Worth It alongside Park Se-wan, Shin Hyun Seung, Got7's Youngjae and Han Hyun-min.
 The show centers on multinational students living their lives together in a dorm in Seoul.
 Minnie plays a fictionalized version of herself, a genre savvy Thai girl who loves Korean dramas.